British PM Johnson to Trump: keep out of UK election

 Labour’s Corbyn has said Johnson will sell off parts of Britain’s widely cherished health service to U.S. businesses after Brexit, but Johnson denied this.
 Trump previously said everything including health should be on the table in trade talks, though he later said health would not be.

-Johnson said he would use Brexit to introduce new state aid rules, change state purchasing policies and reform farming so that pubic bodies aim to “buy British” goods.
+Johnson said he would use Brexit to introduce new state aid rules, change state purchasing policies and reform farming so that public bodies aim to “buy British” goods.

 “The NHS is not for sale,” he said.